 return "CoT + Persona"

-Production Performance and Costs
+Performance and Costs in Production

-| Pattern | Tokens/call (avg) | Latency p50 | Latency p95 | Recommended use case |
+| Pattern | Tokens/call (avg) | Latency p50 | Latency p95 | Recommended Use |

 |---|